 The OpenHVSR Project

-The OpenHVSR Project is a personal initiative.
-Initiated in 2015, slowly grew to a full research project.
-Despite the project developed with negligible funding, it now comprises two different computer programs, both developed in matlab and dedicated to the complete investigation of microtremors.
-Tipically single-station microtremor data are recorded at sparse locations over a geographical area.
-For each measurement, a spectral ratio curve is obtained.
-HVSR curves can be inversted in order to infer the subsurface vertical variation of visco-elastic properties under the recording station.
+The OpenHVSR Project is a personal initiative I initiated in 2015, that slowly grew to a full-scale research project.
+Despite being developed with negligible funding, it now comprises two different computer programs, both developed in MatLab and dedicated to the complete investigation of microtremors.
+The modern single-station microtremor survey typically comprises data recorded at a multitude of sparse locations over a broad geographical area.
+For each measurement, a spectral ratio curve (Horizontal to Vertical component Spectral Ratio), is obtained.
+HVSR curves can be inverted to infer the subsurface vertical (i.e. 1D) variation of viscoelastic properties under the recording station.

-I expect this first version to be of great use to researchers and hope it will constitute the basis for further collaborative development toward future releases oriented at exploring the potentials of this technique.
+Why open-source: I developed all OpenHVSR software with the purpose of benefitting the scientific community.
+I hope it will be of great use to researchers and hope it will constitute the basis for further collaborative development toward future releases oriented at exploring the potentials of the HVSR technique.

 Programs are available here:

 OpenHVSR - Processing-Toolkit (2018)